Click to jump to a question:

 How can I file a complaint with a data protection authority?

-If you’re based in the EU, you can always file a complaint with the supervisory authority in your Member State.
+If you’re based in the EEA, UK, or Switzerland, you can always file a complaint with the supervisory authority in your Member State.
 For example, if you’re based in the UK you can file a complaint with the Information Commissioner’s Office.
+You may have similar rights if you live in other jurisdictions, depending on the applicable privacy laws and the regulatory body that is responsible for enforcement.

 How can I exercise my privacy rights?